British billionaire explorer feared among the missing on Titanic tourist submarine

 On Monday – as news of the missing submersible broke – Mr Harding’s stepson Brian Szasz confirmed that his stepfather was on board the vessel when it went missing.

+“Hamish Harding my step father has gone missing on submarine thoughts and prayers,” he wrote on Facebook, sharing family photos and articles.

-“Thoughts and prayers for my Mom and Hamish Harding,” he wrote on Facebook, alongside a post sharing family photos and articles about the missing sub.
+“Thoughts and prayers for my Mom and Hamish Harding,” he added.

-“Thoughts and prayers for my stepfather Hamish Harding as his Submarine has gone missing exploring Titanic.
-Search and rescue mission is underway,” he wrote in a follow-up post.
+In a follow-up post, he added: “Thoughts and prayers for my stepfather Hamish Harding as his Submarine has gone missing exploring Titanic.
+Search and rescue mission is underway.”

+Mr Harding is the chairman of Action Aviation, an aviation sales and operations company, as well as a seasoned explorer.

+Meanwhile, other explorers who were part of the Titanic expedition have confirmed that they are safe.

 OceanGate Expeditions, a company offering eight-day tourist missions to see the Titanic wreckage at a cost of $250,000 per person, confirmed on Monday that its submarine was lost at sea with crew members on board.